ChainAgnostic/CAIPs/CAIPs/caip-25.md

 session with a base state describing authorized chains, methods, notification, and accounts.
-This negotation takes place by sending the application's REQUIRED and REQUESTED authorizations of the session, grouped into objects scoping those authorizations which in turn are grouped into two top-level arrays (named `requiredScopes` and `optionalScopes` respectively).
-These two arrays are not mutually exclusive (i.e., additional properties of a required scope may be requested under the same keyed scope object key in the requested array).
+This negotation takes place by sending the application's REQUIRED and REQUESTED authorizations of the session, grouped into objects scoping those authorizations which in turn are grouped into two top-level objects (named `requiredScopes` and `optionalScopes` respectively).
+These two objects are not mutually exclusive (i.e., additional properties of a required scope may be requested under the same keyed scope object key in the requested object).
 Note that scopes can be keyed to an entire [CAIP-104][] "namespace", meaning applicable to *any* current or future [CAIP-2][] chainID within that namespace, or keyed to a specific [CAIP-2][] within that namespace.